MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 >
 > For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

 This article applies to System Center 2012 R2 Configuration Manager.
-For information on how to deploy Microsoft 365 Apps with Configuration Manager version 1702 or later, see [Deploy Office 365 ProPlus with Microsoft Endpoint Configuration Manager (current branch)](deploy-office-365-proplus-with-configuration-manager.md).
+For information on how to deploy Microsoft 365 Apps with Configuration Manager version 1702 or later, see [Deploy Microsoft 365 Apps with Microsoft Endpoint Configuration Manager (current branch)](deploy-office-365-proplus-with-configuration-manager.md).

 If you use Microsoft Endpoint Configuration Manager to deploy software, such as Office, to users and computers in your organization, you can also use that existing Configuration Manager environment to deploy Microsoft 365 Apps.
 By using Configuration Manager, you can control which users and computers get Microsoft 365 Apps, where they get the installation files from, and when the Microsoft 365 Apps installation occurs.